 Variable speed, or multi-speed, lathes give users the freedom to adjust how quickly the spindle turns.
-Slower speeds, between 200 and 700 RPM, can be used to shape and balance rough blanks, to sand, and to apply oil finishes to your piece.
+Between 200 and 700 RPM, Slower speeds can be used to shape and balance rough blanks, sand, and apply oil finishes to your piece.
 As the blank becomes more uniform in shape and turns evenly, you can crank up the speed of your lathe for quickly removing and shaping.
 The maximum speed isn’t as important as the minimum speed, but it never hurts to go fast (be careful!).

 There are two different ways of changing the speed of your lathe.
 The first method is by manually shifting the belt to the right gear position.
 Traditional, cheaper models use this time-tested system, but there are several factors that can affect the speed.
 This includes the condition of the belt, how well it’s positioned on the pulley, putting it on the correct pulley, and the tension of the belt.

 Of course, you can avoid the headache of manually shifting the belt to the right pulley by picking up a lathe with electronic variable speed.
-Operators simply need to turn a knob, and an LED readout will show the maximum turning speed of the spindle.
+Operators simply need to turn a knob, and an LED readout will show the spindle’s maximum turning speed.
 This also gives greater freedom in selecting the spindle speed since using the pulley system may produce speeds that are too slow or too fast; there is not in between.

 Distance between Headstock and Tailstock Spindles